ssuryanarayanan/Qi-Docs/docs/QiTypes.rst

 **Security** Allowed by administrator account

-**Operation** Deletes type from service A type cannot be deleted from the service if there are existing streams associated with it
+**Operation** Deletes the type from service A. The type cannot be deleted from the service if existing streams are associated with it.

 UpdateType( )
 ----------------